MatthewEmer/LaTeX-File-Template/documentation.md

 Thank you for choosing to use LaTeX File Template.
 If you find any bugs or want some feature not currently included, then my contact information can be found on [my GitHub page](https://github.com/MatthewEmer).

-This document is intended for academics (with special focus on those in the fields of computer science or mathematics) who want to write papers or other related documents in a consistent format which ties in with standard practises from other published papers.
+This template is intended for academics (with special focus on those in the fields of computer science or mathematics) who want to write papers or other related documents in a consistent format which ties in with standard practises from other published papers.

 This guide consists of setup instructions to download the files and create your first document, before moving onto the custom commands/environments designed to speed up academic writing.
 Before using this guide, I would suggest that you have some practise with some basic LaTeX commands using a guide such as [this one from Overleaf](https://www.overleaf.com/learn).